How to Book a Same-Day Private GP Appointment in London

 If you are taking blood thinners, your “normal” results may be a false negative.
 This is important to keep in mind.
 A positive D-dimer result, however, is usually determined by a level of 0.50 mg/L or higher.

-A D-dimer blood blood test generally provides quick and accurate results.
-At Walk-In-Clinic, our healthcare professionals also help guide you through your results and recommend any necessary follow-up treatments.
+A D-dimer blood test generally provides quick and accurate results.
+At City Walk-In Clinic, our healthcare professionals also help guide you through your results and recommend any necessary follow-up treatments.

 We offer convenient appointments and flexible booking time slots to suit your schedule, and should additional diagnostic steps or treatments be needed, our team will support you at every stage.

-Remember, a D-dimer test can help spot blood clotting disorders like, deep vein thrombosis (DVT, Pulmonary embolism (PE), Disseminated intravascular coagulation (DIC), or whether or not you are at risk of getting a stroke (a blockage in blood flow to the brain, making it worth your while if you think you are at risk.
+A D-dimer test can help detect blood clotting disorders such as deep vein thrombosis (DVT), pulmonary embolism (PE), and disseminated intravascular coagulation (DIC).
+It can also indicate whether you may be at risk of a stroke, which occurs when blood flow to the brain is blocked.
+This makes the test particularly valuable if you believe you’re at risk.

 While the D-Dimer test is highly useful in certain situations, it has limitations.
 In some cases, the test may show false-positive or false-negative results, meaning: